 What is the price of internalized shame?
 It is more than an eroded sense of self-esteem and confidence.
 It shows its ugly face by questioning your instincts and silencing your voice and can lead you to make disempowering choices.
 Flat is my radical act of self reclamation.
 It is me taking a stand for my health, and control over my body.
 I believe flat women need to be visible to each other and to the world to normalize this as a healthy and valid option for women with breast cancer who need a mastectomy.
 As a flat woman, this is the most comfortable and healthy I have felt in my own skin since I was diagnosed.
 I feel free and I want women around the world to know that there are many ways we get to be healthy, whole, sexy and vibrant.
 Having reconstructed breasts is not a pre-requisite, and Aesthetic Flat Closure should be offered to all women as an option from the very first day they consult with a surgeon.

 Many people struggle with body image long after a cancer diagnosis.
-If you are looking for some support and tools to help guide you, please join us for a free online workshop October 14th, 2021 at 5:30 PM ET.
+If you are looking for some support and tools to help guide you, please reach out and inquire about a consultation.
+Learn more about survivorship coaching at MelissaEppardCoaching.com.

 Learn how to tap into deeper self acceptance within your nervous system.

 Tune into the messages that your body and heart want you to know now.